The Bankrate promise

-For example, Federal Housing Administration (FHA) loans have no specific income requirements.
+For example, FHA loans have no specific income requirements.
 For these loans, lenders look at how much income is eaten up by monthly bills and debt service, as well as your employment track record.
 A borrower’s salary doesn’t play a big role in FHA underwriting, though typically, a lender will assess applicants with higher salaries as less-risky borrowers.

-For the most part, however, borrowers will want to make sure these documents are in order:
+For the most part, however, borrowers should have these documents are in order:

-Fannie Mae lists 26 non-employment income types as acceptable forms of income.
+Fannie Mae also lists more than 20 non-employment income types as acceptable forms of income.
 The borrower must supply the required documentation to support these income claims.
-These income types are an important consideration because the more funds you have coming in, the more likely you are to qualify, assuming that your credit score and debt-to-income ratio meet standards.
+These income types are an important consideration because the more funds you have coming in, the more likely you are to qualify, assuming that your credit score and debt-to-income (DTI) ratio meet standards.

-Some sources of income that lenders may consider include alimony, boarder income, royalty income, Schedule K-1, foster care income, trust income and Social Security payments, to name a few.
+Some non-employment sources of income that lenders might consider include dividend income, retirement income, alimony, child support, boarder income, royalty income, Schedule K-1, foster care income, trust income and Social Security payments.

-Like the income requirements, the requirements for a borrower’s debt-to-income ratio, or DTI, are not set in stone, according to Fannie Mae’s guidelines.
+Like the income requirements, the requirements for a borrower’s DTI ratio are not set in stone, according to Fannie Mae’s guidelines.
 There are a number of variables that determine what a borrower’s DTI should be.
 For example, Fannie Mae requires that a borrower’s DTI can’t exceed 36 percent of their stable monthly income.
-However, that maximum can go up to 45 percent if the borrower meets credit-score and reserve requirements.
+However, that maximum can go up to 45 percent if the borrower meets credit score and reserve requirements.

 Hormozian recommends paying off as much debt as possible to maximize your DTI.